puraminy/ArticleScraper/README.md

 The items are stored in a `csv` file.
 Currently, the gathered articles are in `data/papers.csv`.

+# Getting Report
+You can generate reports on teh database.
+For this purpose, write custom python functions to process the database.
+We already wrote `gen_report.py` which generates `html` files for the selected papers.
+You can also use `csv` processors like Excel for this purpose.
+We suggest using tadviwer: https://www.tadviewer.com/

 # Creating a new spider